johngrahamreynolds/holographic_tensor_networks/README.md

 # Computational Holography: Tensor Networks, RG Flow, and Emergent Geometry

 This repo is home to my broad study of holographic tensor networks as an effective, phenomenological realization of the gauge/gravity duality conjecture in theoretical physics.
-The most famous example of this conjecture is the AdS/CFT correspondence, which we target as an initial starting point for computational study.
+The most famous example of this conjecture is the AdS/CFT correspondence, which we target as an initial starting point for novel computational study.

 The aim of this robust repo is to house all resources integral to the full scientific research process.
 As such, this project contains a variety of different components: